honey garlic chicken pinterest pin

 Ingredients

-• 1 tsp cornstarch + 2 tbsp water
+• 1 teaspoon cornstarch mixed with 2 tablespoons cold water

 Directions